ur-whitelab/hoomd-tf/sphinx-docs/source/building_a_model.rst

 are unsure, you can guess and add ``check_nlist = True`` to your constructor.
 This will cause the program to halt if you choose too low.
 ``output_forces`` indicates if the model will output forces to use in the simulation.
-In the :py:meth:`compute(nlist, positions, box)<.SimModel.compute>` function you will have three tensors that can be used:
+In the :py:meth:`SimModel.compute(nlist, positions, box)<.SimModel.compute>` function you will have three tensors that can be used:

 *  ``nlist`` is an ``N`` x ``NN`` x 4 tensor containing the nearest